HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 - If the material includes clinical cases or scenarios, predict application questions by asking: Given data (clinical or molecular), determine: i) the

-most likely cause of the symptoms or test results, or ii) the best
+most likely cause of the symptoms or test results, ii) the best

-assay/technique to use, or iii) the mutation that could cause the results, or
+assay/technique to use, iii) the mutation that could cause the results, or

 iv) the calculation needed to determine the risk of having the disease,

 or to generate the pressure or flow asked about, etc.